 Data for Climate Action

-Call to join “Data for Climate Action” – a global open innovation initiative for climate resilience
+Join “Data for Climate Action” – an open innovation challenge to channel big data for climate solutions

 Now is the time to use big data to fight climate change